AdaCore/spark2014/docs/lrm/source/generic-units.rst

    in section 12.3 of the Ada reference manual) are in |SPARK| [(i.e., when considered as a package (or, in the case of an instance of a generic subprogram, as a subprogram)].

+2. [A generic actual parameter corresponding to a generic formal object having mode **in** shall not have a variable input;
+   see :ref:`expressions` for the statement of this rule.]

 .. _etu-generic_instantiation: